hayeseoin/homelab-resources-images/fedora/vagrant-hyperv/README.md

 ```

 ### 2. Create Hyper-V VM
-Create a new Generation 1 VM for Hyper-V using the above iamge and the [`vagrant-seed.iso`](vagrant-seed.iso)

 This Powershell command will create a 1GB 1 core VM using the default switch
 ```ps
 New-VM -Name "fedora-cloud-42" -Generation 1 -MemoryStartupBytes 1GB -SwitchName "Default Switch"